 Although the interviewing process is set for one full week, it really takes place in the first few days.
 When you start to get calls from firms about scheduling interviews, be prepared to schedule the large majority of your interviews on Monday and Tuesday.

-You can expect that firms will ask you for second interviews and/or lunches or dinners.
+You can expect that firms will ask you for second interviews.
 Sometimes you will be asked during the first interview to come back, other times you will receive a subsequent telephone call.
 You should therefore leave a number where you can be reached during that week; voice mail is just fine, as long as you check your messages between interviews.
 Generally, the firms will try to be as accommodating as possible, as they realize you will likely have a schedule full of interviews, particularly in the first few days.

 Several firms also arrange receptions during interview week.
 We have a Wine & Cheese reception for those students we interview for summer positions, usually on the Tuesday evening of October interview week.
 We discuss this further below.
 Generally, this provides an excellent opportunity for students to meet members of the firm other than the recruiting committee.
 Our current students found these events very helpful in making their articling decisions.